Lagoon Sixty 5

 The Saronic Gulf is to the northwest of Athens.
 Out of Alimos Marina, an island or coast-hopping sailing holidaywhere you can sail offshore to the Saronic Islands of Poros, Aegina, and Agistri as you explore this region.

 More than 80 airlines fly into Athens Airport from all over the world.

 Getting to Alimos Marina or Laviron Marina from there will involve either a bus, private hire minibus or taxi.
 It is cheaper but far slower by bus to the marinas, but for a party of 4 it could pay to go by taxi to the marinas as at €45 per trip this amounts to just €11.25 per head.
 Though quicker by taxi to both marinas it can take 45 minutes - or far more in heavy traffic.

 There are two major marinas serving Athens - Alimos and Laviron.
-Both have large boat rental fleets that include luxury yacht charter, catamaran, motor yacht and monohull sailing yacht charters to suit a range of budgets from the very small to extremely large.
+Both have large boat rental fleets that include luxury yacht charter, catamaran charter, monohull sailing yachts and motor yacht charters to suit a range of budgets from the very small to extremely large.

 Max Length 60m (196.8 Feet)